DiyazY/iot-edge/LOCAL-DEV.md

   * then run `ansible-playbook -i inventory/hosts.ini identify_nodes.yaml`.
   * this will display what nodes are: master, sidecar and nodes.
   * update hosts.ini file accordingly.

+# TODOs
+* add systemctl start mongod
+* manual installation of netdata works, but it takes a lot of time.
+  * node_* installed netdata, but data is not sent yet!